-The National Audit Office enters into various contracts and agreements relating to its primary and ancillary activities.
+The National Audit Office of Estonia enters into various contracts for both principal and ancillary activity.

-In the course of audits the National Audit office enters into contracts with specialists (experts) of the field for the purpose of obtaining special knowledge of the area.
-A proposal for involvement of an expert is made by the audit team carrying out the audit and they also hold negotiations for finding a suitable expert and determining their duties.
+In the course of audits, the National Audit Office enters into contracts for involving specialists or experts in the field in order to acquire specialist knowledge in the respective field.
+The proposal to involve an expert is made by the audit team carrying out the audit who also holds negotiations to find the suitable expert and designate the expert’s duties.

-Upon entry into written contracts and agreements with experts the National Audit Office uses pre-defined contract forms which can be adjusted to specific needs and agreements reached in negotiations.
+Upon entering into written contracts with experts, the National Audit Office uses pre-prepared contract forms, and contracts based on thereof can be adapted according to the specific needs and agreements achieved during negotiations.

-Being a public authority, the National Audit Office is a contracting authority subject to the obligations arising from the Public Procurement Act.
+Like every authority, the National Audit Office also has to acquire IT tools, office supplies, office furniture as well as outsource various services in order to support its activity.
+As a state authority, the National Audit Office is a contracting authority who is subject to obligations arising from the Public Procurement Act.

-Based on environmental considerations the National Audit Office prefers electronic means and tools to paper documents when organising public procurements and entering into contracts.
-Therefore we offer our partners the opportunity to enter into digital contracts with the National Audit Office.
+For environmental reasons, the National Audit Office prefers electronic means and tools to paper documents upon both organising public procurement and entering into contracts, and as such we are always providing our co-operation partners with the opportunity to enter into contracts with the National Audit Office of Estonia digitally.

 -